 What is Nag Panchami?

-Learning about any festival’s meaning becomes easier with learning about what its name means.
-The word ‘Nag’ means ‘snakes’, whereas ‘Panchami’ means ‘the fifth day’.
-As the name suggests, this festival falls on the Panchami tithi of the Shukla Paksha of the auspicious lunar month called Shravan.
-Hindus across the country celebrate this festival with great devotion and sentiments.
+Nag Panchami, the festival of snakes, is also called Nagula Panhami or Nagara Panchami.
+The word ‘Nag’ means ‘snakes’, whereas ‘Panchami’ means ‘the fifth day’ as the festival falls on the Panchami tithi of the Shukla Paksha of the auspicious lunar month of Shravan.

-Nagula Panchami is a festival to celebrate and respect nature by worshipping snakes and serpents.
-During Nag Panchami, the snakes leave their houses in search of new ones.
+During Nag Panchami, snakes leave their houses searching for new ones.
 This is because monsoon rain fills their caves with water.
-Therefore, seeing these holy creatures becomes easy on Nag Panchami.
-On this day, people offer prayers and offerings to snakes and deities, conduct pujas and chant various mantras to seek blessings of snake gods.
+Therefore, people offer prayers and offerings to snakes and deities, conduct pujas, and chant various mantras to seek the blessings of snake gods.

 Also Read: Margashirsha Purnima 2023: Significance, Rituals And Vrat Katha